-You are likely going to need extra help during the holidays, but with the slower shopping month of September upon you it can be extremely helpful to your assets to cut down on the number of employees' hours that they work.
+You are likely going to need extra help during the holidays, but with the slower shopping month of September upon you it can be extremely helpful to your assets to cut down on the number of employees' overtime hours.
+You are doing more with less during the pandemic but that shouldn't be an opportunity to pay too much.
 With school starting up, this often is easier than it first seems.

 You are much more likely to spend more money if you work with several different suppliers.
 During the slim month of September limit your ordering to one or two strong wholesalers or suppliers so you can consolidate shipping charges and take advantage of combination offers.

-It is singularly the most important thing you can do is to train your crew how to sell - not product knowledge.
-The more you focus on your own four walls and how you can create an exceptional experience, the more you will be able to raise your sales and profits.
+As you focus on your own four walls and how you can create an exceptional experience, the more you will be able to raise your prices, your sales and your profits.